digiv3rse/assets/docs/authentication/onboarding.md

 }
 ````

 The app builder can use the delegatedExecutors parameter to set up Profile Manager addresses on the newly created Profile.
-If the Lens Relayer address is included in the delegatedExecutors array, this effectively enables the Signless Experience for the new Profile.
+If the DiGi Relayer address is included in the delegatedExecutors array, this effectively enables the Signless Experience for the new Profile.

 ## Lazy Onboarding